Indiethon/donation-tracker/README.md

 - Generate the config file. `npm run config`
 - Open `config.json` and change desired settings.
 Make sure to save!
 - Start the tracker. `npm start`

+# Simple Docs
+When creating users, the default password is `password`.